Government guidance and links to useful information relating to COVID-19 (Coronavirus) for the early years sector.

 Mental Health and Well-being support for children and young people

-A resource pack has been developed by the Greater Manchester Health and Social Care Partnership to support children, starting at or returning to school and college in September.
+Resource packs have been developed by the Greater Manchester Health and Social Care Partnership to support children, starting at or returning to education in the autumn 2020 term.

 DfE coronavirus helpline